-The Days of Repentance beginning with Rosh HaShanah and concluding with Yom Kippur are devoted to contemplation of our sins – moments when we have “missed the mark” – and repentance for our bad actions.
-Repentance involves recognizing our failures, seeking forgiveness and committing to changing our ways in the future.
-We are taught that we should pray for forgiveness for sins against God, but for sins against other people we must seek forgiveness and make restitution directly to the person harmed.
+The Days of Awe are devoted to contemplation of our sins-- moments when we have “missed the mark”-- and repentance for our bad actions.
+The Jewish philosopher teaches us that repentance involves recognizing our failures, seeking forgiveness, making restitutions for the wrongs we have committed, and changing our ways so that we do not commit the sin again.
+We are taught that for sins committed against God, we must pray, but for sins committed against another person, we must seek forgiveness directly from them and attempt to correct the wrong.

-During this season when the Gates of Repentance are open, as we reflect about the ideas of sin and repentance, punishment and forgiveness, justice and mercy, we also might examine our criminal justice system and ask difficult questions: Is the system fair, treating all who stand before the courts of justice equally?
-How do we treat the millions of individuals incarcerated within our penal system?
+During this season when the Gates of Repentance are open, as we reflect about the ideas of sin and repentance, punishmnet and forgiveness, justice and mercy, we also might examine our criminal justice system and ask difficult questions: Is the system fair, treating all who stand before the courts of justice equally?
+How do we treat the millions of individuals within the system who are incarcerated?
 How can we lay a foundation for those who have paid their debt to society to re-enter the community successfully?
-These and other questions are appropriate considerations during this season in which we seek forgiveness, mercy and compassion for our own misdeeds.
+These questions are especially pertinent as we seek forgiveness, mercy, and compassion for our own misdeeds.